lunatech-labs/cmt-template-scala3/README.md

 # Scala 3 course CMT template

-This is a two exercise template for a scala 3 course.
+This is a three exercise template for a scala 3 course:

-The first exercise contains a Hello world application and doesn't use a build.
+- The first exercise is a "Hello, World" app

-The second exercise add a minimal `sbt` build definition.
+- The second exercise is about calculating the sum of prime numbers and requires the students to 'pull' in code to generate prime numbers
+- The third exercise is about decomposing a given integer number into its prime factors